 CNA Training Class Information

-Classes run Monday through Friday, 8AM – 4PM except for the last two weeks of Clinical’s.
+Classes run Monday through Friday, 8AM – 4:30PM except for the last week of Clinical.

 You will be required to start as a PCA – Personal Care Companion at least 6 weeks before the CNA class.

 Complete Wesbury’s Online Employment application, and select CNA Training Class under the “Position” heading.

 Why Should I Choose this Program?

 - The classroom and clinical training (120 hours) will prepare you to take the PA State Nurse Aide Certification Exam.